 Overall Site Errors

 If you’re paying attention, you should be able to catch broad site errors on your own.
 Still, sometimes your entire site can go down and it’s a matter of days before you notice.
 This is bad news.
-In Webmaster Tools, head to the “Crawl” tab and check out “Crawl Errors.”
+In Webmaster Tool, head to the “Crawl” tab and check out “Crawl Errors.”
 At the top, you’ll see a short row of different statuses, including “DNS,” “Server Connectivity,” and “Robots.txt Fetch.”
 A little green checkmark next to each of these will let you know that your site is up and running.

 If your site is down, one of these will likely be responsible for the issue.
 You can use this diagnostic report to determine how to take corrective action.